How do trainers work? Meet Ken Whittier from MBSC

 I write the adult and athlete training program and run the internship — both alongside Steve Bigelow.
 Steve and I also oversee our online business with Exercise.com.
 I travel while teaching our certification program, and I am involved in in-house education through mentorships and seminars.

 Most of all, I am a strength and conditioning coach who works with clients of all ages and abilities.
 I work with the general pop.
-I work with athletes ranging from middle school and high school, to collegiate, to professional level.
+I work with athletes ranging from middle school and high school to collegiate, to the professional level.
 I have worked with clients weighing over 400 pounds and with athletes competing in the MLB, NHL, and NFL.

 Check out this post from @kenwhit16 and @marietyminski !
 Hard work and consistency pays off ? #Repost @kenwhit16 (@get_repost) ・・・ Me and @marietyminski Mic’d up, showing off some new exercises in her program.
 What a stud! #bodybyboyle #stud @perform_better #performbetter #bodybyboyle #functionaltraining #strengthandconditioning #strength #strengthtraining #strong #mbsc #athlete #coach #client #staff #adult #fitness #workout #training #functional #hardwork #work #sportsrehabu @sportsrehabu

 Describe your approach to motivating clients.
 How do you help them crush their goals?

 We at MBSC lead by example.
 We show our commitment to clients, and we expect the same in return.
 No secret formula.
 Just consistency and commitment.